ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>So as promised in part 1 of this article’s series let’s now understand component instances and React elements with the help of the code…</blockquote>

 <h3>4.
-JSX — The Syntax Extension That Powers React - <a href="https://medium.com/@ofelipedbr/jsx-the-syntax-extension-that-powers-react-ea4b55a18db3" target="_blank" rel="noopener noreferrer">link</a></h3>
+When to Use Cookies, When to Use Local Storage? - <a href="https://medium.com/abp-community/cookies-vs-local-storage-d31a3132ad4e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Felipe Dumont`**
+✍️ **posted by `Alper Ebiçoğlu`**

-<blockquote>JSX stands for JavaScript XML, and it’s the syntax React uses to describe what the UI should look like.
-It might look like HTML, but it’s…</blockquote>
+<blockquote>When you want to save client-side data on browsers, you can use Cookies or Local Storage of the browser.
+While these methods look similar…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>